Online divorce course for parents — Kerry Stutzman LMFT and Palmer Skudneski LMTC

 You are not alone.

-Do your ever find yourself lying awake in the middle ofthe night wondering…
+Do you ever find yourself lying awake in the middle of the night wondering…

 Navigating divorce is challenging for anyone, but when you’re trying to support tweens and teens through this transition, it can feel overwhelming.
 At an age when they’re already experiencing significant emotional and developmental changes, your children now face the additional challenge of adapting to a restructured family.